GaviriaAmaya/holbertonschool-web_front_end/0x07-accessibility/README.md

 ### Aria labels

 Options as flavors.
 Aria labels counts as a great properties for forms.
-Good practices.
+Good practices